Taldrain/sopic/README.md

 - [ ] rework log format, they should be parseable
 - [ ] cleaner step definition (nonblocking/skipped/clean or ending step)
 - [ ] rework the main station loop, we should use a for-loop and not having to manually update the stepIndex
-- [ ] feature to freeze the settings and steps
+- [x] ~feature to freeze the settings and steps~ locked behing an optional password
 - [ ] publish package

 # See also